-I'll admit, cooked carrots are not the first thing that come to mind when thinking about a vegetable dish.
+Cooked carrots are not the first thing that comes to mind when thinking about a vegetable dish.
 (My brain may have blocked out some forced feedings of carrot baby food.)
-But I truly love this recipe and remember that fact every time I make it.
+But I genuinely love this recipe and remember it every time I make it.
 I blame the glaze.

 "Make sure to add some green to the carrots before serving because it looks so tempting.
 Your favorite fresh herb!
 Here, I've used julienned strawberry leaves, which very subtle fruity-floral notes."

 Notes: Butter is unsalted.

 Ingredients: 1 bag of baby carrots, 1 tbsp. butter, 1 tbsp. honey, 1/4 + 2 tbsp. orange juice, 1 tbsp. light brown sugar, 1/2 tsp. salt, 1 tsp. fresh herbs.